Chloexlsx/holbertonschool-shell/io_redirections_and_filters/README.md

+# Redirection & Filters
-#Redirection&Filters This folder keep notes about redirection and filter command lines.
+This folder keep notes about * *redirection and filter* * command lines.